Albatross (Big Wreck album)

 In 2012, the album won the CASBY Award for "Favourite New Album".
 The album was nominated for Rock Album of the Year at the 2013 Juno Awards.

+In 2025, the band were selected as Canada's Record Store Day ambassadors for the year, and announced a deluxe anniversary reissue of the album, which saw its first ever vinyl pressing and features several previously unreleased songs.

-Chart performance
+Commercial performance

 Albatross debuted at #5 on the Canadian Albums Chart.
 This is the highest position ever for any album by Big Wreck or Ian Thornley on that chart.
 The album also peaked at #25 on the Billboard Heatseekers chart.
+The album was certified Gold in Canada.